Best payment plans for real estate projects in

 Repayment

-These installments include the principal amount along with either interest (in conventional
+of monthly installments.
+These installments include the principal amount along

-banking) or a profit-sharing component
+or a profit-sharing component (in Islamic

-(in Islamic financing).
+financing).

 Financing Options in Pakistan